-- 1/2 tsp salt, reduce slightly if using salted butter
+- 1/2 tsp (3 g) salt, reduce slightly if using salted butter

 - Preheat oven to 350F (not fan-assisted/convection) with rack in centre of oven. *Reduce oven temperature by 25F for glass pans.

-- Prepare an 8x4-inch loaf pan by spraying with cooking spray, then lining the bottom and sides with a sheet of parchment paper that extends about 1-inch over the sides, to use as handles to remove the loaf after baking.
+- Prepare an 8.5 x4.5-inch metal loaf pan (at least 2 1/2 inches deep) by spraying with cooking spray, then lining the bottom and sides with a sheet of parchment paper that extends about 1-inch over the sides, to use as handles to remove the loaf after baking.
 Set aside.

 - In a medium bowl, whisk together well the flour, baking powder, baking soda and salt.
 Set aside.